rhaleblian/discus/README.md

 and edit it.

+### Windows

+Install ActiveState Python 2.7, including the Win32 extensions, to `C:\Python27`.
+Clone to D:\Developer\discus.
-On Windows, create a Desktop shortcut to `media-add.bat`.
+Create a Desktop shortcut to `media-add.bat`.

+### OS X

-On OS X, copy the Automator droplet `Add to Media Catalog.app` to the Desktop.
+Copy the Automator droplet `Add to Media Catalog.app` to the Desktop.
 Package `yoyodyne` needs to be in Python's module namespace.

-## Server configuration

-    mkdir $HOME/.config/yoyodyne/media.ini
-    cp template/media.ini $HOME/.config/yoyodyne/media.ini

 and edit it.
 Ray's Cloud9 workspace `discus` does not